 What constitutes medical malpractice?

-The law acknowledges that everyone makes mistakes.
+New York law acknowledges that everyone makes mistakes.
 But when those mistakes are not within the boundaries of those a reasonable, competent medical professional would make in a similar situation, our medical malpractice attorneys will fight to provide you with the damages you need and deserve.

 Medical malpractice occurs when a healthcare provider, as a result of deviations from accepted medical practice, incompetence, negligence, or (in rare cases) malice: